jberkel/android-plugin/README.markdown

 of a resources; the type of resources retrieved by that ID will be unpredictable.

+It is possible to generate the `TR.scala` file in a directory that matches its package.
+To do this, simply override `trInPackageDirectory` and make it true.

 ##Building Java Android projects with sbt

 If you don't use Scala yet and want to use the plugin to build your existing